GuillermoBustosPerez/Backed-Flakes-Identification-Discoid-RCLevallois/Backed-flakes-identification-in-Discoid-and-RC-Levallois.md

     surfaces delimited by an intersection plane;
 2. These two surfaces are not hierarchical being possible to alternate the roles of percussion and exploitation surfaces;
-3.  the peripheral convexity of the debitage surface is managed to control lateral and distal extractions thus allowing for a degree of predetermination;
+3. The peripheral convexity of the debitage surface is managed to control lateral and distal extractions thus allowing for a degree of predetermination;
 4. Surfaces of the striking planes are oriented in a way that the core edge is perpendicular to the predetermined products;
-5.  the planes of extraction of the products are secant;
+5. The planes of extraction of the products are secant;
+6. The technique employed is the direct percussion with hard hammer.

+Also, according to Boëda ([1994](#ref-boeda_concept_1994), [1993](#ref-boeda_debitage_1993)) six characteristics define the Levallois knapping strategy from a technological point of view:

+1. The volume of the core is conceived in two convex asymmetric surfaces;
+2. These two surfaces are hierarchical and are not interchangeable.
+    They maintain their role of striking and debitage (or exploitation) surface respectively along the whole reduction process;
+3. The distal and lateral convexities of the debitage surface are maintained to obtain predetermined flakes;
+4. The plane of fracture of the predetermined products is parallel to the intersection between both surfaces;
+5. The striking platform is perpendicular to the overhang (the core edge, at the intersection between the two core surfaces);
-6.  the technique employed is the direct percussion with hard hammer.
+6. The technique employed during the knapping process is the direct percussion with hard hammer.

+Depending on the organization of the debitage surface Levallois cores are usually classified into preferential method (were a single predetermined Levallois flake is obtained from the debitage surface) or recurrent methods (were several predetermined flakes are produced from the debitage surface) with removals being either unidirectional, bidirectional or centripetal ([Boëda, 1995](#ref-dibble_levallois:_1995); [Delagnes, 1995](#ref-dibble_variability_1995); [Delagnes and Meignen, 2006](#ref-hovers_diversity_2006)).

 ## References